-The Cincinnati Streetcar is a modern streetcar system designed to link major employment centers in Downtown and Uptown, connecting through Cincinnati's historic Over the Rhine neighborhood.
+The Cincinnati Streetcar is a modern streetcar system designed to link major employment centers in Downtown and Uptown, connecting through Cincinnati's historic Over-the-Rhine neighborhood.

 It will operate 18 hours a day, 365 days a year.

-The first phase of the streetcar is 3.6 miles long.
+The streetcar route is 3.6 miles long.

 It will travel on a loop from Second Street (at The Banks on the riverfront) to Henry Street (just north of Findlay Market in Over the Rhine).